Naike-B/Readme-generator/README.md

 - [Questions](#questions)

 ## Installation
+Clone the repository to your local machine using the command: git clone [Readme-generator](https://github.com/Naike-B/Readme-generator)
+⬇️
+Navigate to the cloned directory using the command: cd Readme-generator ⬇️
+Install the dependencies by running npm install

 ## Usage
-The application can be invoked by using the following command: node index.js, from the root directory of the project
+After installing the dependencies, you can invoke the application by using the command: node index.js in the terminal.
+This will start the application and you can interact with it through the console.

 ## License
 This project is covered under the MIT license.

-## Contributing

-## Tests
+## Credits

+I'm very grateful to my instructor, teaching assistant, and study group for their constant support throughout my web development learning journey, enabling me to successfully complete this project.  🚀

 ## Questions